 Each instance in the Social Bias Inference Corpus~\citep{sap2020} is an English social media post annotated with an offensiveness class and a list of target minority groups.\footnote{Offensiveness classes = Yes/No/Maybe; example target groups = black folks, asian folks, etc.} Target groups are divided into 7 broad categories\footnote{Body, culture, disabled, gender, race, social, victim.} with each post annotated by 3 crowd annotators.
 We compute its offensiveness class distribution and union of the broad categories over these 3 annotations.

 \paragraph{TAG}

-A private dataset developed together with Justice Connect,\footnote{\url{https://justiceconnect.org.au}} a legal non-profit who helps connect legal help-seekers to pro-bono lawyers.
-The dataset is drawn from an intake triage process, where each instance is an English description of a legal problem by a help-seeker and annotated with one or more areas of law (e.g.,\ \textit{Criminal law}, \textit{Not a legal issue}) by practising lawyers, translating to a multi-label classification task.
+A private dataset developed together with Justice Connect,\footnote{\url{https://justiceconnect.org.au}} a legal non-profit that helps connect legal help-seekers to pro-bono lawyers.
+The dataset is drawn from an intake triage process, where each instance is an English description of a legal problem by a help-seeker and annotated with one or more areas of law (e.g.,\ \textit{Criminal law}, \textit{Not a legal issue}) by practising lawyers, rendering the task multi-label.
 In addition, each instance is associated with one or more self-reported help-seeker demographic identities/cohorts (e.g.,\ seniors, low income earners).\footnote{More details~(incl.\ splits) are given in \Cref{sec:TAG-details}.} Justice Connect provides a weighting for the classes (i.e.\ legal areas) and groups (i.e.\ cohorts) reflecting their priorities in the intake process.
 We use this weighting for the fairness evaluation in \Cref{sec:eval}.
 The average inter-annotator agreement\footnote{Computed on \qty{10}{\percent} of the data due to computational costs.}~over the legal areas is Krippendorf's $\alpha$ = \num{0.454}, which is modest.
-Manual analyses and discussions with the organisation confirm that the annotation disagreements are often valid, suggesting they are genuine variation rather than noise.
+Manual analyses and discussions with the organisation confirm that the annotation disagreements are often valid, suggesting they are genuine variations rather than noise.